KrisHHFI/Flutter-delivery-app/README.md

 ## About

-Made a delivery app home screen in a ten day challenge, using real API data.
+Made a delivery app home screen in a ten day challenge, using real venue API data.

 ## Outcome